 ⛔️ NE QUESTO NE QUELLO ➛ WRONG

-The negative conjunction is always written with an acute accent – né.
+In Italian, always write the negative conjunction with an acute accent – né.

 ✅ NÉ QUESTO NÉ QUELLO ➛ RIGHT